delthas/vegas-datamosh/README.md

 To use, select several clips/events (they must be actually selected, not only in group-selected), then they will be scrambled automatically.

 *Clips starting and ending at the same time will be scrambled together, ie their subclips will be shuffled the same way.*

+### Automator
+This randomizes the video effects of selected clips/events, by adding random keyframes every frame for each parameter type you select.

+To use, select several clips/events which have video effects on them (they must be actually selected, not only in group-selected), then start the script.
+For each type of video effect parameter on any of the clips, you will be prompted for whether you want the script to *scramble* the parameter (replace all the current keyframes of the parameter with random keyframes), or not (leave the keyframes as is).

+**Only *OFX* video effects are supported (newsprint, mirror, ...); they all have the same look, it's easy to identify which effects are OFX.
+Other effects are ignored.**

 ## Tips
 *On most script window prompts, pressing ```enter``` confirms and pressing ```space``` toggles the checkbox (if present) so you don't even need to use your mouse most of the time.*